What is the West End Food Co-op?

-Co-op Cred program: Shortly after the opening of the Food Co-op in 2012, WEFC began a partnership with Parkdale Activity Recreation Centre (PARC) that would enable PARC Ambassadors to volunteer at partner organizations in Parkdale, and to be paid in co-op credits, which would be used to purchase groceries at WEFC.
+Co-op Cred program: Shortly after the opening of the Food Co-op in 2012, West End Food Co-op began a partnership with Parkdale Activity Recreation Centre (PARC) that would enable PARC Ambassadors to volunteer at partner organizations in Parkdale, and to be paid in co-op credits, which would be used to purchase groceries at WEFC.

 Have you found a new location?

 Our 4 years space agreement with Parkdale Community Health Centre expired in 2016 and was extended for an additional 2 years.
-After four great years of sharing space at the Parkdale Community Health Centre, the West End Food Co-op is seeking a new location that meets our growing needs.
-Our organization is in the initial process of finding a new space for a moving date.
+After four great years of sharing space at the Parkdale Community Health Centre, on July 31st, 2018 the West End Food Co-op closed its store and kitchen.
+For more information about the closure please visit out Transition page.